gerold-penz/bun-sqlite-key-value/README.md

 `string[]`: Array with keys.
 The returned array is exactly the same size as the passed array.
-  Entries that are not found are returned as `undefined`.
+  Items that are not found are returned as `undefined`.
   Only exact matches with the keys are returned.

 ### Example